 You probably have heard the term "old European cut," but you think you've never actually seen one?
 What does this cut look like, and how can you tell if a diamond has an old European cut?
-This guide is here to help you to learn more about this cut and walk you through its most important characteristics.

 The old European cut is a diamond cut that used to be quite popular in the past, until the early twentieth century.